xxaxxeexuxuxx/Jelly-Jelly-Swim/README.md

 # Jelly-Jelly-Swim
-# this is my term project for the DS App development class
+# This is my term project using the MIT App developer for the App development class